-I'll never forget the moment when
+I'll never forget that moment

-I realized how trust could change my career as an architect.
+When I realized how trust could change my career as an architect.

 .